second-state/libeni/tools/eni_scrypt/README.md

 An ENI package for Scrypt Library
 =========================================

-This package currently implements ENI operations for RSA encryption and decryption using the OpenSSL library.
+This package currently implements ENI operations for Scrypt hash algorithm.

 ## Directory Structure